ulyssa/iamb.chat/src/messages/README.md

 If you change your mind, or select the wrong message to reply to, you can use `:cancel` to undo your `:reply`.

+To jump to the original message that a selected message replied to, use the `:replied` command.

 ## Editing Messages